learningequality/kolibri-docs/docs/manage/_command_line.rst

 Change the Location of Kolibri Content Files
 --------------------------------------------

 Kolibri content channels may occupy a considerable amount of hard disk space over time.
-If you have concerns about running out of storage on your device, you can move just the Kolibri **content files** on another drive.
+If you have concerns about running out of storage on your device, you can move the Kolibri **content files** to another drive.

 .. tip::
   If you have both SSD disk and HDD disk available on your device, it is recommended to install Kolibri on the SSD drive to allow faster access to the database, and move just the content file to the HDD drive.